zinor3026/Salary-Prediction/README.md

 What is the expected job salary based on the company size, industry, and the Industry?

 ## Directory
-ETL is performed in the jupyter notebook; ELT using Pandas.
+- ETL is performed in the jupyter notebook; ELT using Pandas.
-Visualizations are created on Tableau Notebook Database and machine learning model is created using SQL Spark and Scikit learn on Google colab and then downloaded as a jupyter notebook
+- Visualizations are created on Tableau Notebook
+- Database and machine learning model is created using SQL Spark and Scikit learn on Google colab and then downloaded as a jupyter notebook.
+File Name: Salary Prediction.
-Presentation
+- Presentation